 - Letter stencils and white paint

-- Print out the dog paw pattern.
+Step 1: Print out the dog paw pattern.
 I printed out the paw pattern onto A3 paper.
-If you don’t have an A3 printer your local copy shop should be able to enlarge and print the pattern for you.
-Or you could try drawing your own pattern onto A3 paper freehand.
+If you don’t have an A3 printer, your local copy shop should be able to enlarge and print the pattern for you.
+Or you could try drawing your pattern onto A3 paper freehand.

-- Cut out the paw stocking pattern and place ontop of the burlap/hessian.
-I doubled over the hessian so that I could cut out 2 paws at the same time.
+Step 2: Cut out the paw stocking template and place it on the fabric.
+I doubled over the material so that I could cut out two paws at the same time.
 Draw around the paw pattern with a sharpie and then cut it out.

-- Next sew both the cut out paws together leaving a margin of about 5mm.
+Step 3: Sew the cutout paws together, leaving a margin of about 5mm.
 If using a printed fabric, stitch the pieces right sides together.
-If you don’t have a sewing machine, burlap is very easy to sew by hand.
+If you don’t have a sewing machine, burlap is easy to sew by hand.

-- Next cut out the paw pads from the Christmas stocking pattern and use them as a template.
+Step 5: Cut out the paw pads from the Christmas stocking pattern and use them as a template.
 Draw around the pad templates on your chosen red fabric and cut out the pads.
-I used scrap leather for this but craft felt will work just as well.
+I used scrap leather for this, but craft felt will work just as well.

 Step 6: Using fabric glue, stick the paw pads onto the front of the dog’s Christmas stocking.
-Then stitch on a loop for hanging the stocking on the edge of the cuff.
+Then stitch on a loop to hang the stocking on the edge of the cuff.
 I used a belt loop from the jeans.

-- Finish off the pet Christmas stocking by personalizing it.
-For this I stenciled on Toby’s name in white on the red cuff.
+Step 7: Finish off the pet Christmas stocking by personalizing it.
+I stencilled Toby’s name in white on the red cuff.
 Use either fabric paints or markers for this.
 You can also use acrylic paints, but you must use a fabric medium to wash the stocking.

-All that is left to do now is to fill and hang the stocking.
-I know Toby won’t really know whether or not he had a stocking but he will enjoy the treats inside.
-Also as a loved member of the family he deserves to have his own personalized dog Christmas stocking.
+All left to do now is fill and hang the stocking.
+I know Toby won’t know whether or not he had a stocking but will enjoy the treats inside; also, as a loved family member, he deserves to have his personalized dog Christmas stocking.